Top 5 OpenClaw Skills for HR Professionals

 Key Capabilities:

-- Interview Reminders: Ping interviewers before a call with the candidate's profile.
+• Interview Reminders: Ping interviewers before a call with the candidate's profile.
 This reduces no-shows and helps interviewers prepare.

-#generalwhen an offer is signed.
-This builds excitement for new team members. - Approval Workflows: Request budget approval via direct message.
+• Approval Workflows: Request budget approval via direct message.
 The agent chases approvals so paperwork doesn't slow down hiring.

-Best For: Keeping the team aligned.
+Best For: Keeping the team aligned throughout the hiring pipeline.

-5. Playwright Browser (Background Research)
+5. Playwright (Background Research)

 Key Capabilities:

-- Profile Research: Summarize public information from permitted sources.
+• Profile Research: Summarize public information from permitted sources.
 The agent highlights projects or publications that fit the role.

-Workflow: A Day in the Life of an HR Agent
+A Day in the Life of an HR Agent

 This workflow happens automatically.
 Humans only need to handle the interviews and final decisions.

-Comparison of Top OpenClaw Skills
+Comparing the Top OpenClaw HR Skills

 Choosing the right skills builds an effective HR agent.
 Not every team needs every skill immediately.
 Here is how they compare.